LPN to RN Online Programs in NC: Guide to Top Degrees

 The LPN to RN Bridge program at Catawba Valley Community College has several features that make it an attractive option for current LPNs who wish to become registered nurses.

-In this hybrid program, students complete curriculum requirements online and on campus, and they complete clinicals on site.
+In this hybrid program, students complete curriculum requirements online and on campus and complete clinicals on-site.
 For added convenience, the online classes are usually offered in an asynchronous format.
 This allows students to complete their online coursework at a time that’s most convenient for them.
 The in-person requirements are scheduled so students can typically continue working while in school.
-For example, most classes held on campus take place in the early evenings and clinicals normally occur during weekends.
+For example, most classes held on campus take place in the early evenings, and clinicals commonly occur during weekends.

-Graduates of the LPN to RN online program at Catawba Valley Community College receive excellent preparation for the NCLEX-RN exam, with a three-year pass rate average of 95%.
-In addition to having approval by the North Carolina Board of Nursing, the LPN to RN program is also accredited by the ACEN.
+Graduates of the LPN to RN online program at Catawba Valley CC receive excellent preparation for the NCLEX-RN exam, as the school earned a three-year pass rate average of 95%.
+In addition to being approved by the North Carolina Board of Nursing, the LPN to RN program is accredited by the Accreditation Commission for Education in Nursing.

 Cape Fear Community College